 Toolkit

-A toolkit or tool set is a collection of different tools that are manufactured, used and often stored together for a specialized purpose.
+A toolkit (or set of tools) is a collection of different tools that are manufactured, used, and often stored together for a specific purpose.

-Software tools in particular, but not only those, are often referred to synonymously with English-language titles such as Werkzeugset or Toolset or Toolsuite.
-Toolbox often means not just the box (a toolbox), but essentially its contents.
-The term toolkit and the like are often part of the product name of these tool collections.
+Software tools, in particular, but not exclusively, are often referred to synonymously with English terms like "toolset" or "toolsuite."
+Similarly, "toolbox" often refers not just to the physical box (a toolbox) but essentially to its contents.
+The term "toolkit" and similar terms are frequently part of the product name for these tool collections.

 Mechanical tools

-Purpose-specific collections of such tools are mostly used for craft purposes, for example:
+Purpose-specific collections of such tools are mostly used in crafts, for example:

-• Tools and aids carried in or on vehicles (such as cars, motorcycles, bicycles, etc.) - for example with individually fitting wrenches, replacement parts for wearing parts (such as valves, fuses, lamps), as well as tools for tire repairs and the like
+- Tools and aids carried in or on vehicles (such as cars, motorcycles, bicycles, etc.) – for example, individually matching wrenches, replacement parts for wear parts (such as valves, fuses, light bulbs), as well as tools for tire repair and similar items

-• For repairing certain vehicle models as well as heating systems and other machines
+- For the repair of certain vehicle models, as well as heating systems and other machines

-• For repairing watches, computers and other devices
+- For the repair of watches, computers and other devices

 Software tools

-The Duden defines “toolkit” in terms of software as “collections of supplementary program units”.
+The Duden dictionary defines "toolkit" in a software-related context as "collections of supplementary program units".

-Such tool collections are often used in information technology and software development and, depending on the manufacturer, are often referred to as toolkits.
-Such software sets are programming tools or utilities for different purposes, depending on the system environment, in the form of program libraries.
-They can be used for example:
+Such toolkits are frequently used in information technology and software development and are often referred to as such by the manufacturer.
+These software sets are programming tools or utilities for various purposes, typically in the form of program libraries, depending on the system environment.
+They can be used, for example, to:

-• For producing graphical user interfaces (GUI toolkit)
+- For creating graphical user interfaces (GUI toolkit)

-• For using new program versions (installation/deployment toolkits)
+- For the use of new program versions (installation/deployment toolkits)

-• For error diagnosis and/or system/data recovery (Recovery Toolbox)
+- For fault diagnosis and/or system/data recovery (Recovery Toolbox)

 Outside of software development, such program collections are used as application software for processing/solving interdisciplinary tasks.
 Example applications:

-• The creation, editing, post-processing and conversion of video films and graphics files - raster graphics (e.g. photos), vector graphics and 3D graphics and animations
+- Creating, editing, post-processing and converting video films and graphic files – raster graphics (for example, photos), vector graphics and 3D graphics and animations

-A special type of toolkit is offered as a tool for process optimization and is called a toolchain - a set of interacting tools, networked in their sequence of use, to solve an overall problem with a consistent workflow and to improve effectiveness Economics (efficiency) of the problem-solving process.
+As an aid to process optimization, a special type of toolkit is offered and referred to as a toolchain (from the English word chain) – a set of interacting tools, networked in their sequence of use, for solving an overall problem with a continuous workflow and for improving the effectiveness and efficiency of the problem-solving process.

 From large objects and machines to small products

-Viewframe derives its name from the company Vuframe®, which has developed a framework (programming environment) for the product image 4.0.
+Viewframe is derived from the company Vuframe®, which developed a framework (programming environment) for Product Image 4.0.

-Vuframe® is one of the pioneers of automated interactive 3D product visualizations.
-With SmartVu® technology, Vuframe® achieves a remarkable data reduction of up to 97%, a realistic and detailed 3D representation of products and large objects such as: E.g. industrial plants with fast loading times, which represent ideal conditions, especially for web solutions.
+Vuframe® is among the pioneers of automated, interactive 3D product visualizations.
+Using SmartVu® technology, Vuframe® achieves a remarkable data reduction of up to 97%, enabling realistic and highly detailed 3D representations of products and large objects such as industrial plants, while simultaneously offering fast loading times – ideal prerequisites, especially for web-based solutions.

 SmartVu®

-Interactive 3D visualizations with self-determinable information and inspection points for seamless digital embedding
+Interactive 3D visualizations with user-definable information and walkthrough points for seamless digital integration

 SmartVenew™

-App configurator for creating your own white label or company apps for your marketing using 3D, AR and VR
+App configurator for creating your own white-label or company apps for marketing using 3D, AR and VR

-A CMS *** platform for all devices: here virtual reality and smartphones
+A CMS*** platform for all devices: Here you can find virtual reality and smartphones

-*** The Vuframe® Studio is a content management system (CMS), similar to the other CMS systems we know such as.
-B. WordPress, TYPO3, Joomla or Shopify.
+*** The Vuframe® Studio is a Content Management System (CMS), similar to other CMS systems we know, such as WordPress, TYPO3, Joomla or Shopify.

-Using the Vuframe® Studio, you can upload your existing CAD / 3D data with one click - the Vuframe platform automatically creates a photo-realistic, small* and secure** 3D model.
-You can easily view and send this 3D model as SmartVu® with a single link - or integrate it into your apps and websites.
+With Vuframe® Studio, you can upload your existing CAD/3D data with a single click – the Vuframe platform then automatically creates a photorealistic, small* and secure** 3D model.
+You can then easily view and share this 3D model as a SmartVu® with a single link – or integrate it into your apps and websites.

-* Data volumes are reduced by up to 97% compared to the CAD / 3D source file.
+* Data volume is reduced by up to 97% compared to the original CAD / 3D file.

 The advantages at a glance: